jxne00/WatchJourney/README.md

 WatchJourney is a mobile application that can help you keep track of all your TV series and movie watch progress.
 By adding movies and TV shows into different watchlists, you can easily keep track of what you have watched, what you are currently watching, and what you intend to watch next.
 With WatchJourney, you never have to worry about forgetting where you left off in your latest binge-watching spree!

+## Run the app

+If you have the Expo Go app installed on your mobile device, you can use the links below to run the app.

+- iOS: exp://u.expo.dev/update/0450f41f-4d34-4f75-abea-12bfbae9806b
+- Android: exp://u.expo.dev/update/69dd5f86-5aad-45bf-a1fe-f63d1931ac87

 ## Installation

+To setup and run the project locally, use the commands below.

 ```text
 $ git clone https://github.com/jxne00/WatchJourney.git